h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 Raw timecode exported by Hand Engine is not a real timestamp, since it uses a base of 120 (same as FPS), instead of the conventional decimal system, to represent the time below a second.
 A typical HE timecode looks like, e.g., 171442052 is equivalent to 17 (hour), 14 (minute), 42 (second) and 052 (frame time).
 052 is converted to the decimal seconds by `52 * 1/120`.
 To retrieve the timestamp in UNIX time, we also need the information of date, which is stored under the key `startDate` in another file `/data/{take_id}/raw/hand/P1LMeta.json`.

 #### **Timestamps in processing.**
-In processing, we concatenate the date and the time together to generate a single timestamp and then convert it to UNIX nanoseconds (see function [tbd: function format]`format()` in script [he.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/he.py).
+In processing, we concatenate the date and the time together to generate a single timestamp and then convert it to UNIX nanoseconds (see function `format` in script [he.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/he.py).
 The processed timestamps are stored in the file `/data/{take_id}/processed/left_hand_pose.csv(right_hand_pose.csv)` with a structure like:
 * timestamp: the unix format time derived from timecode (device) in raw data file `/raw/hand/P1L.csv(P1R.csv)`.
 * hand, index 00-03, middle 00-03, pinky 00-03, ring 00-03 and thumb 01-03: same as what they are in raw data.